 - 1) The fiscal year for which the report applies. - 2) Any proposed new improvements or any substantial changes in existing improvements. - 3) Plans and specifications for the improvements. - 4) An estimate of the costs of the improvements, including: - a) The total costs for improvements to be made that year, being the total costs of constructing or installing all proposed improvements and of maintaining and servicing all existing and proposed improvements, including all incidental expenses.
-This may include a reserve which shall not exceed the estimated costs of maintenance and servicing through December 31st of the fiscal year, or whenever the City expects to receive its first installment of special assessments and tax collections from the county, whichever is later.
+This may include a reserve

-- b) The amount of any surplus or deficit in the improvement fund to be carried over from a previous fiscal year. - c) The amount of any contributions to be made from sources other than assessments. - d) The net amount to be assessed upon assessable lands within the District. - 5) A diagram for the District. - 6) An assessment of the estimated costs of the improvements, which will: - a) State the net amount to be assessed upon assessable lands within the District. - b) Describe each assessable lot or parcel of land within the District. - c) Assess the net amount upon all assessable lots or parcels of land within the District by apportioning that amount among the several lots or parcels in proportion to the estimated benefits to be received by each lot or parcel from the improvements.
+- which shall not exceed the estimated costs of maintenance and servicing through December 31st of the fiscal year, or whenever the City expects to receive its first installment of special assessments and tax collections from the county, whichever is later. - b) The amount of any surplus or deficit in the improvement fund to be carried over from a previous fiscal year. - c) The amount of any contributions to be made from sources other than assessments. - d) The net amount to be assessed upon assessable lands within the District. - 5) A diagram for the District. - 6) An assessment of the estimated costs of the improvements, which will: - a) State the net amount to be assessed upon assessable lands within the District. - b) Describe each assessable lot or parcel of land within the District. - c) Assess the net amount upon all assessable lots or parcels of land within the District by apportioning that amount among the several lots or parcels in proportion to the estimated benefits to be received by each lot or parcel from the improvements.

-For FY 2018/19, City staff is proposing to proceed with a Proposition 218 election to increase assessments in the following LLAD No. 83-2 Benefit Zones:
+For FY 2019/20, City staff is proposing to proceed with a Proposition 218 election to increase assessments in the following LLAD No. 83-2 Benefit Zones:

-- Benefit Zones 1 and 3&4 Increases needed to eliminate annual operating deficits and fund wooden street light pole replacements over a 10-year repayment term. - Benefit Zone 6 Increase needed to eliminate the annual operating deficit, eliminate the cumulative deficit over a ten-year term, and fund wooden street light pole replacements over a 10-year repayment term. - Zone 7 Increase needed to fund wooden street light pole replacements over a 10-year repayment term. - Zone 9 Eliminate an annual operating deficit.
+- Benefit Zone 1 Increase needed to eliminate the annual operating deficit, eliminate the cumulative deficit over a ten-year term, and fund wooden street light pole replacements over a 10-year repayment term. - Benefit Zone 7 Increase needed to fund wooden street light pole replacements over a 10-year repayment term.

 Once completed, the Engineer's Report for each District will be brought to the City Council for preliminary approval.
 At that time, the City Council may request modifications to the Engineer's Report and will adopt a resolution declaring its intent to levy and collect assessments within each District and set a public hearing date for consideration of the assessments.
-Notices and Ballots will be mailed to the affected property owners in Benefit Zones 1, 3&4, 6, 7 and 9 a minimum of 45 days prior to the public hearing.
+Notices and Ballots will be mailed to the affected property owners in Benefit Zones 1 and 7 a minimum of 45 days prior to the public hearing.
 At the set public hearing, the City Council will take testimony on the levy and collection of the assessments and continue the public hearing to the following Council meeting date to allow sufficient time to tabulate the returned ballots.
 At the continued public hearing, the results of the ballot tabulation will be presented, and City Council will determine if the assessments should be levied per the Final Engineer's Report.